CaioCeretta/Cod3r/architect/strategic-tools/comments.md

         business

-      ■ If we start analyzing the EAD problem, but not seeing it as an unique object, but after the perspective of sub domains, the first sub domain that will emerge that is extremely important, is the educational part.
-The educational part is where we have the courses, lessons, and so on.
+      ■ If we start analyzing the EAD problem, but not seeing it as an unique object, but after the perspective of sub domains, the first sub domain that will emerge that is extremely important, is the educational area.
+The educational subdomain is where we have the courses, lessons, and so on.
-        ▢ Another important sub domain inside an online school, is the sales part, we will have the lead, the sales funnel and a specific process for the sales inside an online world.
+        ▢ Another important sub domain inside an online school, is the sales subdomain, we will have the lead, the sales funnel and a specific process for the sales inside an online world.
         □ Then the forum sub domain...
 And we will start noticing that the business can be separated into subdomains.
 It is still a unique domain, an EAD domain, but we can think of different subdomains even before entering the scope